Facilitated trend workshops that are driven by research

 The elevator in the lobby “dinged” and the rest of Erin’s Ebco team arrived.
 Our conversation shifted to the client and the workshop we were to run in a few hours.

 The client’s primary goal was to expose and familiarize attendees to these trends.
-We also wanted to drive relevant meaningful dialog among these participants.
+We also wanted to drive relevant, meaningful dialog among these participants.
 Each station showcased a macro-trend and the associated micro-trends.
-We also included current products that demonstrated exemplify the trends.
+We also included current products that exemplifies the trends.

 Each of our team members facilitated one of three trend experiences to guide the participants through those macro trends.
 The workshop was interactive, conversational, and captured the participants’ insights.
 They were able to touch, feel, and even taste these cutting-edge products.
 This also helped the team members contribute to the future vision of the company.

 Attendees then filled out an insights survey using Mentimeter.
 This is an interactive workshop tool that allows facilitators to capture input in real time from their audience.

 Attendees loved getting to highlight their favorite parts of the workshop that inspired them at each station.
 We ended by asking, “What ways can Georgia Pacific develop products and services that take advantage of these trends?”
 Now Georgia Pacific can analyze the research provided by Ebco and combine that with the insights from their teams.
 This combination of research and workshops defines them as the trendsetters and industry leaders.

 “We run best-in-class immersive trend-workshops for our clients — and that includes expert facilitation.
 Voltage Control has been the perfect partner in delivering immense value to our clients.”